 12.2.2 There will be final examination separately for theory and practical which will be conducted by the University.
 Each final theory and practical examinations will be evaluated by two examiners (one will be the course teacher and another will be among the senior faculty of the Department).
-The distribution of marks will be as indicated below:

-S. No Examination Course with practical Course without practical Course without theory
+S. No Examination ExaminationCourse with practicalCourse without practical Course without theory

 1 First Test 30 30 30

 2 Final theory 40 70 -

 3 Final practical 30 - 70

 Total 100 100 100